 - Choose one or all of the available tests, and click Next.

-- Run through the tests.
-After you finish each test, you might see links to support articles that can help you resolve the issues you're experiencing.
+- Run the tests.
+After you finish each test, you might see links to support articles that can help you resolve the issues.

 Save your results

-If you want to copy the summary to your clipboard to use in a different program, click "Copy to Clipboard."
+- To copy the summary to use in a different program, click "Copy to Clipboard."
+You can then paste the summary in a different program or a text editor.

-Two files called "iTunes Diagnostics.RTF" and "iTunes Diagnostics.SPX" save to your computer.
-You can view the RTF file with a text editor, and you can share both files with an Apple Advisor.
+- To save the summary to your computer, click Save.
+Files named "iTunes Diagnostics.rtf" and "iTunes Diagnostics.spx" save to your computer.
+You can view the RTF file with a text editor and share both files with an Apple Advisor.